tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 	- tRNA (transfer RNA)

 ##### mRNA
-- mRNA's function is to hold a copy of DNA and take it out of the nucleus to be
+- mRNA's function is to hold a copy of DNA and take it out of the nucleus to be used

+##### rRNA
+- rRNA